anzory/vscode-gppl-support/README.md

 - Procedure tree panel with navigation and sorting capability and auto-refresh the tree
 - Go to Definition functionality for procedures
 - Auto-complete & auto-indentation code
-- New auto-complete code functionality: just highlight the variable name and type the name of function
+- New auto-complete code functionality: just highlight the variable name and type the name of function - the variable will be wrapped in the function automatically

 ---